-Spain, Portugal and southwestern France hit by massive power outage
+Spain, Portugal hit by massive power outage, leaving residents scrambling

 There were traffic jams in Madrid city centre as traffic lights stopped working, Cadena SER radio station reported, as well as people trapped in stalled metro cars and lifts in the Spanish capital.

 Panicked residents tried in vain to get a signal as the phone lines cut.
 “There’s no [phone] coverage, I can’t call my family, my parents, nothing: I can’t even go to work,” Carlos Condori told AFP.
-“People [are] stunned, because this had never happened in Spain.”
+“People [are] stunned, because this had never happened in Spain”.

-At Cibeles Square, one of the Spanish capital’s busiest thoroughfares, the blackout of traffic lights unleashed a cacophony of sirens, whistles and car horns as police tried to control the pile-up of traffic.
+At Cibeles Square, one of Madrid’s busiest thoroughfares, the blackout of traffic lights unleashed a cacophony of sirens, whistles and car horns as police tried to control the pile-up of traffic.

-Al Jazeera’s Step Vaessen, reporting from the Spanish city of Valencia, said the outage had seemed a temporary one at first and “everyone carried on doing their normal business”.
-“But a little later, it turned out to be much larger.
-ATMs are not working, traffic lights are not working.”
+Al Jazeera’s Step Vaessen, reporting from the Spanish city of Valencia, said the airport was one of the very few places still with power.
+“A lot of people are waiting for news about their flights, but the airport is functioning,” Vaessen said.

+“People are extremely frustrated, staring at their phones, hoping to connect with someone,” she added.
+“Authorities have stated that it is the first time in history such a large-scale blackout has occurred.”

-The Madrid Open tennis tournament was suspended, forcing 15th seed Grigor Dimitrov and his British opponent Jacob Fearnley off the court as scoreboards went dark and overhead cameras lost power.
+The Madrid Open tennis tournament was suspended, forcing 15th seed Grigor Dimitrov and his opponent Jacob Fearnley off the court as scoreboards went dark and overhead cameras lost power.

 The Portuguese police said traffic lights were affected across the country, the metro was closed in Lisbon and Porto, and trains were not running.